-The time allocated for receiving and disposing of questions shall be a maximum 45 30 minutes.
+The time allocated for receiving and disposing of questions shall be a maximum 30 minutes.
 Any question not disposed of at the end of this time shall be the subject of a written response, copied to all Members the following working day unless withdrawn by the questioner.
+The Question(s), together with the relevant written response(s), will also be published to the Council's website and will also be reported to the next meeting of the Council, as an "information only item", by the Committee Services Manager.
+The provisions of this paragraph will also apply in those instances when the full Council meeting has had to be cancelled.